The Future is Flowing: Novel seawater Purification Techniques Research

 Table of Contents:

-Why We Need Novel Approaches to Seawater Desalination
+Why We Need Novel Approaches to Desalination

 As global freshwater resources dwindle, researchers are increasingly focused on novel seawater purification techniques research to provide potable water.
 Past techniques often involved heating saline water, making them expensive and unsustainable in terms of carbon use.